Billy Butlin spotted two things in the 1930s:

-First, that holidaymakers were routinely turfed out of their boarding houses and not allowed back in until teatime.
-So whatever the weather they had to entertain themselves all day – and pay for it.
+First, holidaymakers were routinely turfed out of their boarding houses and not allowed back in until teatime.
+So whatever the weather, they had to entertain themselves all day – and pay for it.

-Second, that the long-running campaign to give workers’ holiday pay had so much momentum in Britain at the time that it would soon succeed.
+Second, the long-running campaign to give workers holiday pay had so much momentum in Britain at the time that it would soon succeed.

-So in 1936, Billy bou8ght a turnip field in Skegness and turned it into the first Butlin’s holiday camp.
+So in 1936, Billy bought a turnip field at Ingoldmells near Skegness and turned it into the first Butlin’s holiday camp.

-Guests could go back to their chalet whenever they liked and have three meals a day and free entertainment from 35 shillings a week.
+Guests could return to their chalet whenever they liked and have three meals daily and free entertainment from 35 shillings a week.

 The chalets were not luxurious.
 They had a bed, a wardrobe, and a sink with cold water (hot water was available from a nearby tap which you collected in a jug).
-There was no heating and no carpets and the bathrooms were communal.
+There was no heating, no carpets, and the bathrooms were communal.